Byron/gitoxide/README.md

 ## Fun facts

-* Originally I was really fascinated by [this problem](https://github.com/gitpython-developers/GitPython/issues/765#issuecomment-396072153) and believe that with `gitoxide` it will be possible to provide the fastest solution for it.
+* Originally @Byron was really fascinated by [this problem](https://github.com/gitpython-developers/GitPython/issues/765#issuecomment-396072153) and believes that with `gitoxide` it will be possible to provide the fastest solution for it.
-* I have been absolutely blown away by `git` from the first time I experienced git more than 13 years ago, and tried to implement it in [various shapes](https://github.com/gitpython-developers/GitPython/pull/1028) and [forms](https://github.com/byron/gogit) multiple [times](https://github.com/Byron/gitplusplus).
-Now with Rust I finally feel to have found the right tool for the job!
+* @Byron has been absolutely blown away by `git` from the first time he experienced git more than 13 years ago, and tried to implement it in [various shapes](https://github.com/gitpython-developers/GitPython/pull/1028) and [forms](https://github.com/byron/gogit) multiple [times](https://github.com/Byron/gitplusplus).
+Now with Rust @Byron finally feels to have found the right tool for the job!